 If someone in your house has allergies or asthma, we recommend installing a filter with a better MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air in your home by opening windows whenever the weather allows.
 We also suggest running exhaust fans in your bathroom and kitchen as much as possible to remove pollutants and draw in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Rolf Griffin Service Experts has a fix to help your loved ones breathe better.
+From whole-home air purifiers, Rolf Griffin Service Experts has a fix to help your loved ones breathe better.
 We’ll help you choose the ideal option during your free home comfort assessment.
 Give us a call at 260-557-1275 to schedule yours now!